-At the date of authorisation of these consolidated financial statements, the following new standards, interpretations and amendments to existing standards have been published but are not yet effective and have not been adopted early by the Group.
-Information on the relevant new standards, amendments and interpretations that are not yet effective has been provided on next page.
+At the date of authorisation of these consolidated financial statements, the following relevant new standards, interpretations and amendments to existing standards have been published but are not yet effective and have not been adopted early by the Group.
+Information on the relevant new standards, amendments and interpretations that are not yet effective has been given below.